 - The Rivieras

-Please would the NKRA members give us feedback on the suggested projects proposed above?
-If members don’t specifically object, then I will assume that you are happy to support all of these proposals.
-We also welcome all suggestions from all other residents, on all issues.
+Please would NKRA members give us feedback on the issues described above, and especially regarding the park gardener?
+We also welcome all suggestions from all residents, on all issues.